Split and Salona

-Split boasts several museums (including the Archaeological Museum, the Museum of Croatian Archaeological Monuments and Museum of Split), galleries and theaters (Croatian National Theatre, City Youth Theatre, Puppet Theatre).
+Split boasts several museums (including the Archaeological Museum, the Museum of Croatian Archaeological Monuments and Museum of Split), galleries and theatres (Croatian National Theatre, City Youth Theatre, Puppet Theatre).
 The most important summer cultural event in the city of Split is the Split Summer Festival - a festival of drama, opera, music and dance events during July and August.

 Hajduk and their supporters Torcida are Split bearers, the most important thing in the world for the citizens of Split.
 The atmosphere Torcida creates is an unforgettable experience, one can truly experience the only on-site at the Poljud.